 When using shutter priority, you select the shutter speed you want to use and the camera selects the appropriate aperture for a correct exposure.
 Like with aperture priority, in shutter priority mode you can set your ISO yourself, or use Auto ISO.

 What is shutter priority mode used for?

-When there’s motion in an image and you either want to freeze it or capture it as a blur.
+Use shutter priority mode when there’s motion in an image and you either want to freeze it or capture it as a blur.
 Likewise, if the light is very low, and you need to do a long exposure.

-Sports photographers favour shutter priority, to ensure that they freeze movement with a fast shutter speed.
+Sports photographers favor shutter priority, to ensure that they freeze movement with a fast shutter speed.

 Just because you’re in shutter priority, doesn’t mean that you don’t have to think about the exposure settings.
-When using shutter priority, you need to be aware of your aperture, especially if the light is low or you don’t have a fast lens.
+When using shutter priority, you need to be aware of your aperture, especially in low light or you don’t have a fast lens.

-Your aperture cannot go beyond a certain point, depending on the lens you’re using.
-So, if your camera sets a shutter speed that needs your aperture to be wider than the maximum aperture of your lens, you’ll have an underexposed image.
+Your aperture can’t go beyond a certain point, depending on the lens you’re using.
+So, in shutter priority mode, if your camera sets a shutter speed that needs your aperture to be wider than the maximum aperture of your lens, you’ll have an underexposed image.
 The only way around this is to increase your ISO instead.

 Camera settings: aperture – F4.5, shutter speed – 1/800

 Examples of when to use shutter priority mode

 - Sports events